CodeandCoffeeCommunity/speaking/README.md

     1. If yes
         1. Structure
         2. Scaffold for experience levels
-        3.Set a time for when you’re comfortable with a dry run
+        3. Set a time for when you’re comfortable with a dry run
-        4. Schedule when they will have a talk
+        4. Schedule when you will have a talk
         5. Day and timing
     2. If no
         1. Outline of what you plan on giving a talk about(< 5-25mins)